-The Strategic Asset Allocation was agreed in 2020 following the Fund's last triennial actuarial valuation and the Panel and Board has agreed an implementation plan in order to move to the new allocation.
-The Fund's Asset Allocation will be reviewed from time to time by the Panel and Board and at least every three years following the actuarial valuation.
+The Strategic Asset Allocation was agreed in 2023 following the Fund's last triennial actuarial valuation and the Panel and Board has agreed an implementation plan in order to move to the new allocation.
+The Fund's Asset Allocation will be reviewed from time to time by the Panel and

+Board and at least every three years following the actuarial valuation.

 To manage the portfolios in the Fund's asset allocation the Pension Fund contracts with specialist external investment managers.
 No assets are managed internally, with the exception of the Fund's cash balance.
-Since the implementation of the Strategic Asset Allocation the Pension Fund has taken advice from MJ Hudson on the appointment of investment managers and transition management.
 The Fund's current investment managers are shown in Annex 2.

-At the 2019 valuation 1.6% of the Fund's liabilities were orphan liabilities.
-The Administering Authority's policy is to minimise the risk to the participating employers in the Fund by matching the value of the orphan liabilities to an equal amount of index-linked gilts from the Fund's investments.
+At the 2022 valuation 1.9% of the Fund's liabilities were orphan liabilities.
+The Administering Authority's policy is to minimise the risk to the participating employers in the

+Fund by matching the value of the orphan liabilities to an equal amount of index-linked gilts from the Fund's investments.
 The Administering Authority currently operates a single investment strategy as outlined above, so the Fund Actuary notionally allocates index linked gilts to the orphaned liabilities within the valuation calculations, with the balance of the Fund's investment returns credited to the participating employers.